Digital citizen: Limits on the use of data

 International OECD guidelines state that "personal data should be relevant to the purposes for which they are to be used, and to the extent necessary for those purposes should be accurate, complete, and kept up to date".
 Article 8 prevents subjects to certain exceptions.
 Meaning that certain things cannot be published online revealing race, ethnicity, religion, political stance, health, and sex life. in the United States, this is enforced generally by the Federal Trade Commission (FTC)- but very generally.
 For example, the FTC brought an action against Microsoft for failing to properly protect customers' personal information.
 In addition, many have described the United States as being in a cyberwar with Russia, and several Americans have credited Russia to their country's downfall in transparency and declining trust in the government.
 With several foreign users posting anonymous information through social media in order to gather a following, it is difficult to understand whom to target and what affiliation or root cause they may have of performing a particular action aimed to sway public opinion.

 The FTC does play a significant role in protecting the digital citizen.
 However, individuals' public records are increasingly useful to the government and highly sought after.
 This material can help the government detect a variety of crimes such as fraud, drug distribution rings, terrorist cells. it makes it easier to properly profile a suspected criminal and keep an eye on them.
 Although there are a variety of ways to gather information on an individual through credit card history, employment history, and more, the internet is becoming the most desirable information gatherer thanks to its façade of security and the amount of information that can be stored on the internet.
 Anonymity has proven to be very rare online as ISPs can keep track of an individual's activity online.

-Three principles of digital citizenship
+Three principles and nine elements of digital citizenship

 Digital citizenship is a term used to define the appropriate and responsible use of technology among users.
 Three principles were developed by Mike Ribble to teach digital users how to responsibly use technology to become a digital citizen: respect, educate, and protect.
 Each principle contains three of the nine elements of digital citizenship.